The Authentic French Crêpe Recipe

 Following is the full list of ingredients to make your perfect French crepe:

-- Whole milk or skim milk for a lighter crepe.
+- Whole Milk or skim milk for a lighter crepe.
 It will result in crispier crepes.
 You can also use dairy-free milk alternatives like almond milk, but it makes the crepes slightly crispier.

-- Melted butter – you can make crepes without butter.
+- Melted Butter – You can make crepes without butter.
 Simply replace with melted coconut oil or olive oil.

 - Sugar or sugar-free alternatives like Monk fruit crystal sweetener or erythritol.

-Making The Crepe Batter
+Making The Batter

-Use a whisk or an electric mixer to gradually beat the milk until a smooth batter forms with no lumps.
+- Use a whisk or an electric mixer to gradually beat the milk until a smooth batter forms with no lumps (photo 2).
+A crepe batter is always thinner than a pancake batter recipe, and that’s normal.
+Let the batter rest for 10 minutes.
+Meanwhile, warm the non-stick crepe pan.

 Spreading The Crepe Batter